 Exposed aggregate concrete is a type of concrete where the top layer is removed to expose the added aggregates.
 As we have outlined in a previous article, concrete is made up of four key components: cement, water, fine aggregate (i.e. sand) and course aggregate (which can be rock or gravel).
 The installation of concrete requires pouring this mixture into the carefully prepared space and letting it settle and dry.
 With regular concrete installations, once the mixture is settled into place within the forms, the process to begin finishing the concrete starts, and it includes compacting the surface and smoothing out any depressions or high areas to create a smooth surface.

 However, with exposed aggregate concrete, once the mixture is settled into place within the forms, the topcoat is removed to expose the aggregates that were added when creating the concrete.
-This technique creates a unique look which has become a popular choice for homeowners.
+This technique creates a unique look which has become a popular choice for homeowners – and just like regular concrete, exposed aggregate concrete can be installed anywhere around your home.
 The concrete can be left in its natural state or highly polished to give a shiny, finished look.
 In general, anywhere regular concrete can be installed, exposed aggregate concrete can also be used.

 How Much Does Exposed Aggregate Concrete Cost

 As with concrete, exposed aggregate concrete is considered less expensive than interlocking stone.
 Installing exposed aggregate concrete is typically $2 per square feet more than the cost of installing regular concrete.
 To get a more detailed quote for installing exposed aggregate concrete, speak to a reputable landscape company like Markstone Lansdcaping who has experience with creating different exposed aggregate concrete landscaping designs.